Punktum-dk/epp-service-specification/README.md

 ### `dkhm:domain_confirmed`

 Domain names registered with Punktum dk, has to be confirmed by the registrant, this is can either be done using pre-application agreement to Punktum dk's Terms and Conditions, see the [`dkhm:orderconfirmationToken`](#dkhmorderconfirmationtoken) extension or other systems with Punktum dk.
-The domain confirmation process is handled via via the [create domain](#create-domain) command using this extension.
+The domain confirmation process is handled via the [create domain](#create-domain) command using this extension.

 <a id="dkhmdomainadvisory"></a>